sergueyarellano/tddpractice/docs/b.part1.md

 function method2 () {}
 ```
-If you are asking why I don't use function expressions like `const method1 = () => {}` it is because they don't hoist (look for javascript hoisting if you are not sure) and this way you can open the file and see at a first glance the API you are exposing, `method1` and `method2`, instead of having to scroll to the bottom of the file.
+If you are asking why I don't use function expressions like `const method1 = () => {}` it is because they don't hoist (look for javascript hoisting if you are not sure) this way you can open the file and see at a first glance the API you are exposing, `method1` and `method2`, instead of having to scroll to the bottom of the file.

 ## Abstractions

-Fancy word isn't it?
+Fancy word, isn't it?
 At the end of the day it means tools that you can use as a `semantic binding` for other tools.
 For example, something that helps us in composing larger programs with smaller ones.

 I'm going to choose a composable abstraction that will help me implement the business logic (how data is changed/transformed) in a reusable and composable way.